Welcome! This section of my site is going to explore micro-farming for profit from a practical, sustainable viewpoint.

 Well, as you can see from the preceding, all the pieces of the one-acre micro-farm already exist here at New Terra Farm, although they are not consolidated and integrated the way they need to be to fit in one acre.
 And remember, while we are micro farming for profit, we also want to maintain and in fact improve our little plot of land.

-So, here's the plan: We will begin documenting step by step all the actions we take to plan and manage and operate our one-acre micro-farm.
+So, here's the plan: We have been documenting step by step all the actions we take to plan and manage and operate our one-acre micro-farm.
 Everything from what seeds we order, to laying out and planting the garden, to marketing the farm products, to hiring farm help, to growing, harvesting and delivering our garden goodies.

-You will also learn how we have been successfully i.e. profitably - raising pigs and meat birds organically, on pasture, and how to integrate livestock animals with your garden production to create an efficient micro-farm eco-system.
+As you surf through my site, you will also learn how we have been successfully - i.e. profitably - raising pigs and meat birds organically, on pasture, and how to integrate livestock animals with your garden production to create an efficient micro-farm eco-system.

 In short, we will try to show you everything you need to know to start micro-farming for profit on your own.
-Stay tuned!
+New articles regularly, stay tuned!

 Here's some of the latest and greatest micro-farming for profit articles, hot off the keyboard . . .